How Your Decisions Make You Live.

 Introduction

 How your decisions make you live.
-“I have set before you blessing and cursing, but I advise you to choose life that both thou and your seed may live.”
-The first revelation here is that decisions do not affect you alone.
-Whatever decision you make will affect you and everyone under your care biologically, spiritually, and sociologically.
-Choose life so that you and your seed may live.
-Our decisions have consequences that affect us and everyone connected to us.
-Decisions decide destiny; this is not just some sociological cliché.
-Our destinies are decided not just by the will of Yahweh but by our decisions.
+“I have set before you blessings and curses, but I advise you to choose life so that you and your offspring may live.”
+The key insight here is that our decisions do not affect us alone.
+Whatever choice you make influences your life and the lives of everyone in your care—biologically, spiritually, and sociologically.
+Choose life so that you and your descendants may thrive.
+Our decisions have consequences that ripple out to those connected to us.
+Choices shape destinies; this is not merely a sociological cliché.
+Our destinies are influenced not only by Yahweh’s will but also by our choices.

-In our modern world, progress occurs rapidly based on our choices.
-Our world is full of people who make various choices in their lives.
-Some people are old, and some celebrate their decisions and choices together.
-Some regretting the decisions and the choices they have made.
-When Yahweh created man as the highest of his creation, there were seven things that Yahweh gave man.
-One of them is the power to choose.
-From the day Yahweh gave man the power to choose, it became scripturally incorrect for Yahweh to impose His will on man, even at the expense of man’s eternal salvation.
+In our modern world, progress occurs rapidly and is based on our choices.
+Our world consists of people who make various decisions throughout their lives.
+Some people are old and celebrate their choices together, while others regret their decisions.
+When Yahweh created humanity as the pinnacle of His creation, He bestowed seven gifts upon them, one of which is the power to choose.
+From the moment Yahweh granted humans the ability to make choices, it became scripturally incorrect for Him to impose His will on them, even if it meant sacrificing their eternal salvation.

 Your Choice